picoCTF/ansible-roles/README.md

     ```shell
     $ ansible-playbook -i sample-hostname.com, -u ubuntu --private-key /path/to/key_file
     ```

+    Please note the trailing comma if specifying a single hostname using the `-i` flag.
+This is required so that Ansible parses the argument as a list of hosts, rather than the path to an inventory file.

     Note that the specified SSH user must be able to elevate to root [using `become`](https://docs.ansible.com/ansible/latest/user_guide/become.html).